-Applications for Initial Subscriptions will be accepted at the Initial Issue Price plus the Upfront Subscription Sales Charge (if applicable) as described in chapter "Fees and Expenses" and/or in the relevant Product Annex.
+Applications for Initial Subscriptions will be accepted at the Initial Issue Price plus the Dilution Levy (if applicable) and/or Upfront Subscription Sales Charge (if applicable) as described in chapter "Fees and Expenses" and/or in the relevant Product Annex.
 Applications for Shares of a new Class will be accepted at a price, which will be determined in the relevant Product Annex.

-Subsequent Subscriptions will be accepted at a price corresponding to the Net Asset Value per Share as determined on the Valuation Day immediately following the relevant Transaction Day, plus the applicable Upfront Subscription Sales Charge (if applicable) as described in chapter "Fees and Expenses" and/or in the relevant Product Annex.
+Subsequent Subscriptions will be accepted at a price corresponding to the Net Asset Value per Share as determined on the Valuation Day immediately following the relevant Transaction Day, plus the Dilution Levy (if applicable) and/or Upfront Subscription Sales Charge (if applicable) as described in chapter "Fees and Expenses" and/or in the relevant Product Annex.